Faewalk

 Cities and Governments

 Unlike the rest of the Unfounded or the continents of the Nest and Rodinia, the Dagger Shores are not segregated into countries but rather are scattered with independent city-states, teeny-tiny kingdoms, and a general uncertainty of who is serf to whom.
 The most notable of these are Boulders Fence, Shallowpool, Torchtower, Baum Phawk, and Port Pourt.
-There are many other cities and villages in this 1,300-mile ribbon, but they have a bad habit of popping up and collapsing all the time—this tendency has left the Dagger Shores filled with ancient ruins, dungeons, and treasures existing right next to modern humble dwellings.
+There are many other cities and villages in this 65-tread ribbon, but they have a bad habit of popping up and collapsing all the time—this tendency has left the Dagger Shores filled with ancient ruins, dungeons, and treasures existing right next to modern humble dwellings.
 So, between them and their vicinity to the threats (natural and supernatural) of the Unfounded, there’s always an adventure to be had by the many different people that call it home—human, elf, dwarf, or otherwise.

 Baum Phawk